SmartTensors/GeoThermalCloud.jl/GreatBasin/README.md

 	</a>
 </div>

-# Southwest New Mexico (SWNM)

-Southwest New Mexico (SWNM) consists of low-, medium-, and high-temperature hydrogeothermal systems.

-However, most of these systems are poorly characterized because of a lack of understanding of interrelationships between geological, hydrogeological, geophysical, and geothermal attributes.

-SWNM is broadly divided into four physiographic provinces:
- - Colorado Plateau
- - Mogollon-Datil Volcanic Field (MDVF)
- - Basin and Range
- - Rio Grande rift

-Our machine learning analyses presented here aim to identify patterns of hydrogeothermal systems in SWNM.

-We target to find geothermal processes and attributes associated with the analyzed hydrogeothermal systems, in specific, and the analyzed physiographic provinces, in general.
+# Great Basin, USa

+Brady geothermal field is located in northwestern, Nevada, USA.
+It is located in the Basin and Range physiographic province.

+It has seen geothermal electricity production since 1992 and research or exploration since at least 1959.

+The existing hydrothermal system supplies hot fluid to two power stations and a direct-use vegetable drying facility.

+Electricity production capacity at Brady is 26.1 MWe, and ~7 MWth is supplied to the drying facility.

+Temperatures of produced fluid have been ~130-185°C, though temperatures as high as 219°C have been measured as well.

+These relatively high temperatures at relatively shallow levels (300-600 depth for some production wells) occur as a result of either convective upwelling driven by temperature control differences in fluid density, or hydraulic head driven circulation through the hot rock.

+In either case, relatively high heat flow at the site is associated with crustal thinning provides the heat.

-# SWNM Machine Learning Repository
+# Great Basin Machine Learning Repository

-**SWNM** repository contains all the data and codes required to demonstrate applications of machine learning methods for geothermal exploration at this site.
+**Great Basin** repository contains all the data and codes required to demonstrate applications of machine learning methods for geothermal exploration at this site.

-**SWNM** repository includes:
+**Great Basin** repository includes:
 - site data
 - simulation scripts
 - jupyter notebooks